macintux/riak-application-guide/front.md

 data.

 If you need to be convinced that Riak is the solution for you, this is not the guide you're looking for.
-LRB, Basho engineers, satisfied customers are better resources; my goal here is to help people who are already committed to (or seriously considering) Riak avoid many pitfalls that await the novice Riak developer.
-Designing applications to work well with a key/value data model is not (yet) a common skill.
+The Little Riak Book, Basho engineers, and satisfied customers are better resources; my goal here is to help people avoid common pitfalls that await the novice Riak developer.
+Designing applications to work well with a distributed key/value store is not (yet) a common skill.

-Like any active software project, Riak is rapidly evolving to encompass new features and use cases.
-This guide will steer clear of low-level details that can be found in Basho's documentation website;
-rather, its goal is to capture the essence of what it means to develop applications against a distributed, eventually-consistent key/value database.
+Riak is rapidly evolving to encompass new features and use cases.
+This guide will steer clear of low-level details that can be found in Basho's documentation website; rather, its goal is to capture the essence of what it means to develop applications against a distributed, eventually-consistent key/value database.

 Furthermore, this neither an operations guide nor an architecture guide.
 Understanding how Riak works under the covers is useful, but it